Warm Up (EP)

-Warm Up is the debut extended play (EP) by Spanish singer and songwriter Bad Gyal.
+Warm Up is the debut extended play (EP) by Spanish singer-songwriter Bad Gyal.
 It was released on 19 March 2021 by Aftercluv Dance Lab and Interscope Records, and it is her first full-length release after being signed with these two labels in 2019.

 Critical reception

 In a review for Mondo Sonoro, Luis M. Maínez highlighted the quality of the production and the beats of all the tracks, yet stated that "Bad Gyal does not stop improving without innovating too much", and noted that "the vocal collaborations are less interesting than the musical ones."

+Commercial performance

+Warm Up peaked at number five on the Spanish Albums chart.
+All eight tracks charted on the Spanish Songs list.